OsmosysSoftware/dev-standards/ci-setups/php-github.md

-# Continuous Integration (CI) Setup for PHP projects in Github
+# Continuous Integration (CI) Setup for PHP projects in GitHub

 ## Table of Contents